jamato25/cautious-waffle/DISCUSSION.md

     - I think University/ Medical School is probably a more accessible data point for most people
     - Could change this to level of education?
 Something that makes it easier to understand
 - Advocates should have an updatedAt field.

+### Improvements with more time

+- Add in theme color to make the page more aesthetic
+- Phone number formatting
+- Pagination and filtering
+- Add in skeleton for loading so there is less content shifting
+- Add in a component for when no advocates are found after filtering.
+Right now it looks a bit blank
+- More responsive design.
+This works but for now but needs to be improved for mobile views.
+- Update schema to have a n:n Specialty table.